OAuth2 Settings

 Authorization URL{authorization_url}?scope={scope}&client_id={client_id}&response_type={response_type}&redirect_uri={redirect_uri}

-You can use the following variables defined in authorization requests or acquired from authorization responses:
+You can also use the following variables defined in authorization requests or obtained from authorization responses:

 VariableValue